Everything you need to know from budgeting and avoiding financial worries, to fees, grants, and your College Bill.

 Budgeting involves:

-The Tutorial and Student Finance Manager is available to offer advice and help you review your financial situation.
-When serious difficulties arise, your Tutor can become involved in exploring possibilities of financial support through the College Student Welfare Fund and University provisions.
+The Student Finance Manager (studentfinance@sid.cam.ac.uk) is available to offer advice and help you review your financial situation.
+When serious difficulties arise, your Tutor can become involved in exploring possibilities of financial support through the College Student Support Fund and University Financial Assistance Funds.

 Costs to consider

-Weekly accommodation charges are inclusive of all costs directly attributable to the room (ie heating, water, internet access, maintenance and insurance), and also include a contribution to the fixed costs of communal dining facilities which all students are encouraged to use.
+Weekly accommodation charges are inclusive of all costs directly attributable to the room (i.e. heating, water, internet access, maintenance and insurance), and includes a contribution to the fixed costs of communal dining facilities which all students are encouraged to use.

-A great perk about studying and living at Cambridge is that it can be much cheaper to live here compared to other universities.
-Terms at Cambridge are short, and at Sidney the minimum contract length is only 30 weeks for undergraduates, so the savings you make are substantial compared with paying the same weekly rent on a conventional twelve-month lease, as many students at other universities are required to do.
+Studying and living at Cambridge may be less expensive than you think.
+Terms at Cambridge are short, and at Sidney the minimum contract length is only 30 weeks for undergraduates, so the savings you make can be substantial compared with paying the same weekly rent on a conventional twelve-month lease, as many students at other universities are required to do.

-Rooms across the College are allocated into five bands (Band A, B, C, D and E) by the students’ union depending on size and facilities.
-For 2022-23, the termly room-rents for first-year undergraduate students will be £1,520 (Band E) to £1,784 (Band A).
+Rooms across the College are allocated into five bands depending on size and facilities.
+For 2025-26, the weekly room-rents for first-year undergraduate students are:

 Check out our undergraduate accommodation page for more information about accommodation at Sidney Sussex.

-The Cambridge Bursary Scheme is available to UK and EU students from lower income backgrounds and can be used to help reduce the cost of your tuition fees.
+The Cambridge Bursary Scheme is available to UK students from lower income backgrounds and can provide additional support towards your living costs.

-For 2022-23, the termly pre-paid catering charge, referred to as the Minimum Meal Charge (MMC), for undergraduates will be £51.70.
-This pre-paid charge (as noted on our Eating here page) will see each student receiving £51.70 termly credit to spend on College dining.
-Any unspent credit will be carried over to the next term, but students are encouraged to use this before the end of the academic year as any unspent credit at this stage will be removed.
-Catering charges will be reviewed annually.
+For 2025-26, Sidney students pay a termly Minimum Meal Charge.
+This pre-paid charge (as noted on our Eating here page) will see each student receiving a £70.00 termly credit to spend on College dining.
+Your University Card is used to purchase food and beverages through the cafeteria, and you can sign up for Formal Hall, a formal evening meal with waiter service which run on Wednesdays, Fridays, and Sundays during term, through SidNet the college intranet.
+Any unspent credit will be carried over to the following term, but students are encouraged to use this before the end of the academic year as any unspent credit at this stage will be removed.
+Where the total catering charges incurred over a term exceed the value of your meal credit, the additional costs are charged to your college account to be included in the invoice you receive at the start of the following term.

 The quality of our meals is excellent, and many students can be found eating in Hall on a daily basis!